-A CALENDAR TO HELP YOU HELP WIL DLIFE IN YOUR GARDEN Provide water all the year round - use hot water when it is freezing.
+A CALENDAR TO HELP YOU HELP WILI DLIFE IN YOUR GARDEN Provide water all the year round - use hot water when it is freezing.
 Clear snow off some grass and crumble fat balls for the birds, under a protecting mesh e.g. old hanging basket.
 Join the RSPB's Big Garden Bird Watch.
 JANUARY Plan a herb bed - south facing and on poor soil - for nectar loving insects.
 Resolve to have more perfume in your garden for moths, e.g. nicotiana, night-scented stocks, evening primroses.
 Install or build a composter for garden and kitchen waste.
 Create a wildflower meadow, best sown in spring or autumn or plant wildflower plants/plugs.
 Do not mow Feb-July/August.
 Cut in late January/February if there has been a lot of winter growth.
 In a small garden, sow grass and wild flowers in pots.
 FEBRUARY Plan to sow nectar-producing cottage garden flowers.
 Trim hedges after berries have been eaten but before bird nesting begins in March.
 Plant honeysuckle for nectar, berries, and nesting and roosting sites.
 Make a pond, at least 1m deep with several depths, gently sloping sides, away from trees.
 Create some damp spots to attract amphibians.
 Amphibian counts start now - see the WART website.
 MARCH Tie some nesting materials near your bird feeders.
 Make a mini wetland to attract new wildlife to your garden, such as dragonflies.
 Keep bird baths clean.
 Top up ponds with rainwater.
 Plant red berry-bearing shrubs, e.g. holly, cotoneasters, pyracantha and skimmia.
 Avoid using herbicides - hand weed, apply mulch, and plant good ground cover instead.
 Let some grass grow longer for 'brown' butterflies.
 APRIL Plant sunflowers for finches, and blue, white and yellow flowers for bees.
 Avoid double flowers which may have no nectar and are difficult for insects to feed from.
 Plant evergreen shrubs and hedges to shelter young birds.
 Watch for swifts and send records to Swift Conservation.
 Grow caterpillar food plants for butterflies, e.g. honesty and ladies smock for orange tip, buckthorns for brimstone, bird's foot trefoil for common blue.
 MAY Plant out nectar plant seedlings by the end of the month. when frosts should be over.
 Bring a bit of countryside into the garden with pot-grown wild flowers.
-Watching for bats at dusk and send records to the Bat Conservation Trust.
+Watch for bats at dusk and send records to the Bat Conservation Trust.
 Avoid supplying dry bird food and loose whole nuts which can choke baby birds.
-Check for nests before trimming hedges and shrubs.
-Look for orange tip and brimstone eggs, and record.
 JUNE Avoid using pesticides which will kill ladybirds and other helpful insects.
 Use alternatives to slug pellets.
 Encourage predatory and other insects with bunches of hollow stems in sunny spots.
-If greenfly become a problem, wash them off with a dilute solution of washing-up liquid or pinch out plant tips.